syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Styles.md

 ## Styling overlay background

-The SfPopupLayout allows customizing the opacity and the background color of the overlay using the `SfPopupLayout.PopupView.PopupStyle.OverlayColor` and `SfPopupLayout.PopupView.PopupStyle.OverlayOpacity` properties respectively.
+The SfPopupLayout allows to customize the opacity and the background color of overlay using the `SfPopupLayout.PopupView.PopupStyle.OverlayOpacity` and `SfPopupLayout.PopupView.PopupStyle.OverlayColor` properties, respectively.

-Refer the following code example for customizing the overlay opacity and background color.
+Refer to the following code example for customizing the overlay opacity and the background color.

 {% tabs %}